-Myanmar court gives exorcist death for killing children
+Myanmar court gives exorcist death for killing 3 children

-YANGON, Myanmar (AP) — A court in Myanmar has sentenced to death a self-styled exorcist for killing three children during a ritual he carried out after telling their parents their offspring were possessed by evil spirits.
+YANGON, Myanmar (AP) — A court in Myanmar sentenced a self-styled exorcist to death on Tuesday for killing three children during a ritual he carried out after telling their parents their offspring were possessed by evil spirits.

-A police officer in Thanlyin, the township where the trial was held, said the court on Tuesday sentenced Tun Naing for the deaths of two girls, aged 8 months and 2 years, and a 3-year-old boy.
+A police officer in Thanlyin, the township where the trial was held, said the court sentenced Tun Naing for the deaths of two girls, aged 8 months and 2 years, and a 3-year-old boy.
 The children suffered fatal injuries last October when Tun Naing punched and kicked them.

-Tun Naing, who is 30, had pleaded guilty when he was brought to trial in November last year.
+The officer, contacted by phone, declined to give his name.

 Superstition and belief in spirits is common in Myanmar, especially in rural villages in the Buddhist-dominated country.